geodeepak/Seismolive/Home.md

 [DOIs for released ObsPy versions](https://zenodo.org/search?ln=en&p=obspy&sort=mostrecent) (e.g. for ObsPy 1.2.0: [10.5281/zenodo.3674646](http://dx.doi.org/10.5281/zenodo.3674646))

 ## News

+##### [Jul 9 2020] ObsPy discourse has landed!

+We started our own self-hosted Discourse server for all discussions around ObsPy: https://discourse.obspy.org/

+This is real new right now, so we will have to see how it goes, but we feel this might eventually replace the users mailing list.
+You can login with existing GitHub, Google or Twitter accounts, or create a new user bound to an email address directly on site.

 ##### [Mar 6 2020] Release of ObsPy 1.2.0